normoes/aws_mail/README.md

     recipients:  # <-- Change that if you like or configure the tool properly, see below.
       - "{{ recipient_address}}"
 ```

+If set, the cli option `--log-level` overwrites the configuration `log_level` read from the configuration file.

 ### Email subject
 If the tool should find a line starting with `subject:` (piped into it), this will be used as email subject.